johannschopplich/zahnarzt-schopplich.de/README.md

 ## Credits

-[@antfu](https://github.com/antfu) for all of his incredible work and contributions to the community, including Vitesse, which this repository is forked from.
+[@antfu](https://github.com/antfu) for all of his incredible work and contributions to the community, including Vitesse, which this repository is inspired from.